niklasnorin/red-thesis/source/16-method-design.md

 ## Requirements
 There are several requirements needed to support this kind of architecture.
 This section will outline some of the most important ones.

+All the requirements are written to further specify and clarify how the Purpose and Goals of this work relates to the concrete implementation of the architecture.

 ### Core Requirements
 The Target Application should be able to interact with GPIOs as if they were physically there.
 This means that Quarterdock shall:

 **R1.** Emulate GPIO hardware in a way transparent to the Target Application.

-**R2.** Be able to stimulate the peripheral side of emulated inputs and outputs from a Emulated Hardware Application.
+**R2.** Be able to stimulate the peripheral side of emulated inputs and outputs from an Emulated Hardware Application.
 This application should be possible to implement as if it was running on the Target, with the same requirement of transparency as **R1**.

 The first requirement is very important for the Target Application to be able to interact with the hardware drivers without any modification.
 This means that all interfaces need to be the same as the real hardware, as well as the data passed both ways over those interfaces.